 Domestic.
 For the purposes of the Ordinance, a domestic animal shall be defined as house pets such as dogs, cats, birds and fish which can be contained within a principal structure throughout the entire year, provided that containment can be accomplished without special modification to the structure requiring a building permit from the Township.
 In addition, also included are birds and rabbits normally sheltered outside the home.
-Farm.
-Cattle, hogs, bees, sheep, goats, chickens, turkeys, horses, farm

 Farm.
-Cattle, hogs, bees, sheep, goats, chickens, turkeys, horses, farm dogs and other animals commonly accepted as farm animals in the State of Minnesota.
+Cattle, hogs, bees, sheep, goats, chickens, turkeys, horses, miniature horses (including Pony of Americas), farm dogs and other animals commonly accepted as farm animals in the State of Minnesota.